jjuback/gc-excelviewer/README.md

 > This extension requires Visual Studio Code 1.9.1 Recovery Build or greater.

+Version 2.0 no longer requires access to an external CDN, which prevented the extension from being used behind a firewall.
+This version also fixes issues where changes to CSV file structure were not immediately reflected in the preview window.
+See the changelog for details.

 ## CSV Usage
 For files with a .csv extension, use the explorer context menu or editor title menu to invoke the `Open Preview` command.
 The contents of the file will be displayed in a [FlexGrid](http://demos.wijmo.com/5/Angular/Explorer/Explorer/#/grid/intro) control, which supports sorting and filtering via its column headers.